postak/apex2swagger/README.md

-# Exposing Oracle REST Data Services using Swagger
+# Exposing Oracle APEX REST Data Services using Swagger

 There are two ways to extract REST configuration